gpalex07/HotspotMap/README.md

 - use geocoding to allow the user to find a location on the map, given an address
 - did not support content negociation
 - did not use any design pattern for database storage
+- did not use PSR-0 (since we did not use autoloading)

 About our choices